A Comprehensive Guide to Empowering Effective Remote Work

 We introduced the Placeless Playbook in April 2020 to provide transparent guidance for companies rapidly shifting to remote work setups as a result of a global pandemic.
 A year later, much of our advice remains the same, but the way companies and individuals think about remote work has changed.
 Companies are now taking steps to integrate remote work as part of the new normal.
 However, adopting a sustainable long-term strategy that includes remote or hybrid teams requires dramatic shifts in mindset, infrastructure, and capability.

-Teams that fail to transition to sustainable remote work model will be susceptible to the following mistakes that can seriously impede business continuity:
+McKinsey & Company reports that companies looking to attract top talent and remain competitive in their industry will have to integrate some form of remote work.
+Companies that fail to implement sustainable remote work practices will be susceptible to the following mistakes that can seriously impede business continuity:

-- Putting off decisions, challenging work, and collaboration until “things go back to normal”
+- Putting off strategic decisions, challenging work, and collaboration

 - Attempting to recreate everything in the office in a virtual setting